safinaskar/gavin/README-EN.markdown

 Copyright
 ---------
+All sources are in public domain.
+Docs use following copyright:

 Copyright (C) 2004, Landon Curt Noll, Simon Cooper, Peter Seebach and Leonid A. Broukhis.
 All Rights Reserved.
 Permission for personal, educational or non-profit use is granted provided this copyright and